Marina Beach RV Resort Review & Rating

 A Typical Texas Outsider Day:

-After a bike ride, we'll bike to one of the great restaurants for lunch, appetizers, or dinner.
-A fun evening includes bike bar hopping to some of the fun bars with good local crowds, music or karaoke, and lots of laughs.
+After a bike ride, we'll bike to one of the great restaurants for lunch, appetizers, drinks, or dinner.
+A fun evening includes bike bar hopping to some of the fun bars with fun local crowds, music or karaoke, and lots of laughs.
 All of the biking is very easy because the terrain is flat.

 We also enjoy exploring Rockport, Fulton, and Corpus Christi - it's fun biking around town, enjoying some of the attractions, and stuffing ourselves at some good restaurants.
 The nightlife is fun and lively.